 The Gaban Property currently covers an area of 15,629 hectares surrounding the town of San Gaban in the Puno orogenic gold belt.
-The town of San Gaban, sitting at an elevation of 550m above sea level, is served by excellent infrastructure; it is a four-hour drive via the Trans-Oceanic Highway to the Puerto Maldonado airport and a nearby 206 megawatt hydro-electric dam provides power to the town.
+The town of San Gaban, sitting at an elevation of 550m above sea level, is served by excellent infrastructure; it is a four-hour drive via the Trans-Oceanic Highway to Puerto Maldonado airport and a nearby 206 megawatt hydro-electric dam provides power to the town.

 During 2022, a block of 4,000 hectares of non-contiguous concessions to the south of the main Gaban project were moved into a separate project, the Yang Project (see below).
-In addition, about 1,200 hectares in three newly available concessions were staked and added to the Gaban project to strengthen the land position around existing targets.
+In addition, about 1,200 hectares in three newly available concessions were acquired directly from the government of Peru and added to the Gaban project to strengthen the land position around existing targets.